milancermak/experiments-in-cairo/README.md

 # experiments-in-cairo

 A collection of various experiment in using and abusing the [Cairo language](https://www.cairo-lang.org/).
 I've created the contracts while learning and experimenting with Cairo myself.
 Most contracts are fully tested.
-They work with Cairo v0.6.2.
+Most work with Cairo v0.6.2, but some require v0.8.0.

 ## calls.cairo & target.cairo